databrary/www/databrary/input/pages/user-guide/code-of-ethics/institutions.md

 # Responsibilities of Institutions

-Investigators and their Institutions have specific responsibilities in association with Databrary.
-Additional guidance for Institutions may be found [here](|filename|../institutional-guidance.md).

 Databrary requires that an applicant for Authorized Investigator status be associated with an Institution.
 An official with authority to sign on behalf of the Institution must co-sign the [Databrary Access Agreement](|filename|../policies/investigator-agreement.mdi).
 In co-signing the Databrary Access Agreement, an Institution agrees to the following:

 ## Qualifications of Authorized Investigators